#ShapeOurFuture and save our oceans

-What is Coral Bleaching?
+What is coral bleaching?

 The vibrant colours of corals come from algae that live inside their tissues.
-It gives corals energy, allowing them to grow and flourish.
+This algae gives corals energy, allowing them to grow and flourish.
+However, when water temperatures are too hot for too long, corals expel the algae, which cause them to turn white.

 Though they can recover from bleaching, if bleached corals are exposed to warmer water for eight weeks or more, they become vulnerable to diseases and begin to die.

-Causes of Coral Bleaching
+Causes of coral bleaching

 Coral bleaching is the ghostly face of climate change.
 Corals are paying the price for our reliance on mining and burning fossil fuels like coal and gas.